kismetwireless/kismet/docs/dev/webui.md

 Sometimes Kismet needs to display information by frequency - most notably, in the "Channels" display of devices per frequency.

-Each phy can provide a custom frequency to channel transform which the user can select.
+Each plugin can provide a custom frequency to channel transform.
+Displays like the devices-per-frequency graph can present a selection option to the user.

 This is done via the `kismet_ui.AddChannelList(name, list)` function.
 The `list` argument can be either a dictionary of `{ frequency: channelname }` pairs, or a function taking the frequency as an argument and returning the channel.